emunozh/smum/docs/1-um.rst

 Top-Down: City-Systems (Urban Metabolism)
 =========================================

-The Urban Metabolism module aims to describe the resource flows of a city-system at an aggregated level with the use of input-output tables.
+The Urban Metabolism  (UM) module aims to describe the resource flows of a city-system at an aggregated level with the use of input-output tables.

 This module aims to provide: